 4. Indian universities rank well globally

 There are six Indian universities in the best 500 universities.
 35 Indian universities are in the global best 1000.
-The best university in India tie between the Indian institute of Science and The Indian Institute of Technology Ropar according to Times Higher Education.
+The best university in India is between the Indian Institute of Science and The Indian Institute of Technology Ropar according to Times Higher Education.

 5. Health insurance is recommended

 Student health insurance is mandatory in most international universities in India.
-However there are few universities that do not require it.
+However, few universities do not require it.

 6. Working while studying is illegal